CVEProject/Board-Discussions/CVE_IDs_for_Services.md

-#CVE IDs for Service Vulnerabilities
+# CVE IDs for Service Vulnerabilities

 This document is meant to organize discussion around this question: **Can CVE IDs be assigned for vulnerabilities that affect services?**

 Likely web services, that appear as a single or small number of instances.
 A vulnerability in such a service is fixed once for all users, users do not have to take action such as updating or patching, users may have to restart a session or browser.
+To further clarify this is for issues within the service and service software itself that is not generally available.
+Current CVE coverage of software can be used (e.g. the AFFECTED data) to list services relying upon software that has publicly documented CVEs.

 See also: <https://github.com/CVEProject/docs/issues/18> and INC3 in <https://cve.mitre.org/cve/cna/CNA_Rules_v1.1.pdf>